-Alternatively, (again, under normal circumstances!) you can have a Doors Open Day: Invite people to drop by for a hot beverage and some Christmas biscuits.
+Why not host a Doors Open Day: Invite people to drop by for a hot beverage and some Christmas biscuits.
 Or if you run a bakery invite them to a festive baking session.
-Another idea is to stay open for a late-night Christmas shopping with mulled wine for everyone.
+Another idea is to stay open for late-night Christmas shopping with mulled wine for everyone.

 Attract new business

 The important thing to keep in mind when you’re looking for Christmas marketing ideas for your small business is that people are busy at this time of year.
 So try to find a way to be part of the celebrations without overwhelming people.

-My best advice is to keep your marketing festive (and within brand), but leave the omnipresent, heavy rotation advertising to the big retailers.
+My best advice is to keep your marketing festive (and on brand), but leave the omnipresent, heavy-rotation advertising to the big retailers.

 1. Social media

 Ho, ho, ho!
 Social media is all about people and being social.
 So why not spread the Christmas spirit on your Facebook page, Pinterest profile or Instagram account?
-You can do that, for example, by posting festive photos and videos or start your very own virtual advent calendar.
+You can do that, for example, by posting festive photos and videos or starting your very own virtual advent calendar.

 Also, don’t forget to change your header and profile image to something more festive – maybe including your Christmas offer.
 And don’t hesitate to post photos of your decorated office or your staff’s Secret Santa gifts.